Kaltech/note-to-recruiters/ntr.md

 ### Phone Calls

 * Please do not call us.
 We do not take unsolicited calls for recruitment.
-* If we're working regarding a role or candidate, we'll explain how best to contact us about that role/candidate.
+* If we're working together regarding a role or candidate, we'll explain how best to contact us about that role/candidate.

 ### How to Start Working With Us

 * Please don't email us suggesting a call to discuss our hiring.
 * If you want to know about available jobs, please keep an eye on our jobs page.
-* Each position will have its own specific email address.
-Please send CVs to that email address for that position only.
+* Each position will have an online application form.
+Please submit CVs via that form listing the candidate's name and your contact email address.
 * Please read the description of the role carefully and only send appropriate candidates.

 ### CVs / Candidates